How RunMat Works

 The Turbine JIT: When Performance Really Matters

-Once a function gets called enough times (our threshold is carefully tuned), Turbine kicks in:
+Once a function gets called enough times (the JIT is configurable, with good defaults), Turbine kicks in:

-• • Function Inlining: Eliminate call overhead for frequently-used builtins like sin() or cos()
+- • Function Inlining: Eliminate call overhead for frequently-used builtins like

 The result?
 Machine code optimized for your specific usage patterns, with specialized paths for your data types and calling conventions.